 Homemade salads always taste the best!
 Also check out our homemade Creamy Caesar Salad that goes perfectly with steak or chicken, or for a fun salad night with the kids try our Loaded Cheeseburger Salad!

-Escarole Bistro Salad Recipe
+Escarole Salad Recipe With Bacon

 How Do You Make This Escarole Salad?

-A key to this Escarole Bistro Salad’s deliciousness is using fresh bread crumbs.
+A key to this Escarole Salad’s deliciousness is using fresh bread crumbs.
 Not only for the flavor but the texture, as you can see here there’s tiny bits of bread crumbs and also larger pieces.

 The fresh breadcrumbs get toasted in the same skillet that you cooked the bacon in, along with garlic and parsley.
 Then remove the topping from the skillet and set aside while you make the bacon vinaigrette.

-As you can see from the picture above, the bacon dressing is pretty epic.
+As you can see from the picture above, the bacon dressing is pretty amazing.
 It clings perfectly to the escarole without wilting it too much.
 You can actually just pick up individual leaves of the escarole with the dressing and bacon topping and eat as is.

-Or try a combination of any of those leafy greens!
+Or try using a combination of any of those leafy greens!
 Combining different lettuce varieties will give you an added layer of flavor and texture.

 Can You Make This Escarole Salad Ahead Of Time?